mhart/ai-to-the-world-mcp-workshop/README.md

 - Verify you have appropriate permissions on your Cloudflare account

 ### Environment errors when using KV
-- Check that you properly added the KV binding to wrangler.toml
+- Check that you properly added the KV binding to wrangler.jsonc
 - Verify the binding name matches exactly: `TODO_STORE`
 - Make sure you updated the worker-configuration.d.ts file with the KV type
 - The binding ID must match the one provided when you created the namespace

 ### "TypeError: env.TODO_STORE is undefined"
 - This usually means the KV binding isn't correctly set up
-- Double-check your wrangler.toml configuration
+- Double-check your wrangler.jsonc configuration
 - Make sure you've deployed the worker after adding the KV binding
 - Try running with `npx wrangler dev --local` to test locally first